Skip to Content

 • Always check the ingredients of beef hot dogs for harmful items like onions and garlic, and opt for those with minimal additives to keep your dog safe.

-• Feed beef hot dogs as an occasional treat since they’re high in fat and sodium, which can lead to health issues like high blood pressure and pancreatitis.
+• Feed beef hot dogs as an occasional treat since they’re high in fat and sodium, which can lead to health issues like high blood pressure and pancreatitis, as consuming hot dogs can increase the risk of pancreatitis and health risks.

 • Cut hot dogs into bite-sized pieces to prevent choking hazards, especially for smaller breeds.